jasonsturges/lunarphase-js/README.md

 | lunarDistance()   | 56.04166690080031   | Distance to the moon measured in units of Earth radii |
 | lunationNumber()  | 1217                | Brown Lunation Number (BLN)                           |

+Visit this repository's GitHub Pages for a live example: https://jasonsturges.github.io/lunarphase-js/

-For a specific date, pass a date object to a function
+All functions default to the current date; otherwise, pass a date object to each function for a specific date.

 ```js
 import { Moon } from "lunarphase-js";